cs20-lpc/cs20-lpc-classroom-20414-week-4-homework-Week-4-Homework/README.md

 Each course has:
   1. Course name
-  2. Instructor
-  3. Location
+  2. Location

-Your linked list should support the following operations:
+Your dr should support the following operations:
   1. Insert a student at the end of the list.
   2. Delete a student by id.
-  3. Search for a student by id and display their details.
+  3. Search for a student by id and display their details. (should include list of all the courses taken)
   4. Display all students in the list.
   5. Count the number of students in the list.
+  6. Add a course to Student.

 Requirements:
   1. Do not use std::list or other STL containers.
 Implement the linked list manually using pointers.